Wave 2020 Fund

 A member-led organization that advocates for families in low to moderate income communities on the most pressing issues affecting Black, Latino, and Millennial communities.
 This grassroots movement focuses on developing leaders, mobilizing organizers, and empowering communities to take on issues including education equity, fair and free elections, and criminal justice reform.
 OVOV Arizona is leading a powerful engagement and training initiative to motivate voters to get to polls this November.

-An energetic immigrant-led multi-racial multi-generational group that won the historic community victory that ousted Sheriff Arpaio from office in 2016 by organizing the largest GOTV canvassing in Arizona’s history.
+An energetic immigrant-led multi-racial multi-generational group that won the historic victory that ousted Sheriff Arpaio from office by organizing the largest GOTV canvassing in Arizona’s history.
 It inspired support from thousands of community members statewide and supporters from all over the US.
 They continue the resistance against racism and xenophobia outside of Arizona through direct action and electoral work.

 A civic engagement organization and champion of civil rights building Latino political power.
 It unites Latinos, immigrants, and allies to promote social and economic justice through citizenship workshops, voter registration, and voter participation.
 Working on immigrant rights, voting rights, environment, workers rights, healthcare, and education.
 Its focused efforts to register and mobilize new and young voters to the polls this election cycle.

 Part of the national organization and political home for Latinx and Chicanx organizing for racial justice.
 Mobilizing against immigration enforcement and criminalization.
 Currently leading a campaign to pressure tech companies to stop profiting from the suffering of immigrants.